breadadams/renovate-semantic-commit-type-priority/README.md

 - `lodash` gets the `chore` prefix because it is listed under `devDependencies` in `pkg-b`.
 - `ramda` gets the `fix` prefix because it is listed under `dependencies.` in `pkg-b`.

-I'd imagine both of the PRs should have the `fix` prefix, since both these dependencies are listed as under `dependencies` for at least 1 of the packages within the monorepo.
+I'd imagine both of the PRs should have the `fix` prefix, since both these dependencies are listed under `dependencies` for at least 1 of the packages within the monorepo.